Editorial: Didier Holleaux, Eurogas President

 ees Europe, the continent’s largest and most international exhibition for batteries and energy storage systems, is therefore dedicating extra attention to the topic.
 Due to the pandemic, this year ees Europe will take place as a compact version ees Europe Restart 2021 from October 6 to 8, at Messe München in Munich, Germany.
 Join us and discover the latest products and solutions offered by suppliers in the special exhibition segment devoted to hydrogen, fuel cells and Power-to-Gas.
 More information is available here.

-Eurogas will be present with a booth and is pleased to be a partner at the ees Europe Restart 2021. ees Europe is part of The Smarter E Europe.
+Eurogas is pleased to be a partner at ees Europe Green Hydrogen Conference. ees Europe is part of the Smarter E Europe.

 LNG Bunkering 2021 | 7-8 October 2021

 Join the event online on 7-8 October and listen to presentations from Naturgy, Enel, The Liberian Registry, AB Klaipedos Nafta, Shell, Consorzio Italiano Biogas and FUELNG!

 This virtual conference will bring together leading Oil and Gas sector, LNG companies, Ship Operators, Ports & Terminals to discuss the future of LNG Bunkering, infrastructure development, bunkering operations optimization & improvement of trade relations.
 Find more information on this event here.